 “Well, for the play, I’m just the minstrel.
 I play Elizabethan madrigals.”

 “It says, Johnny, that you sing in your role.
 It’s quite avant-garde.
 And I thought you should have gone to Exeter or Andover, to become more cultured than your dreadful magic games.”

 “You’ll send me away soon enough.”

 “Oh, Johnny, you’ll never leave my heart.”
-He bent over and air kissed her.
-Casper came over and double air kissed her.
+He bends over and air kisses her.
+Casper came over and double air kisses her.

 “I hope you’re coming to our preview this Sunday at the Antonio’s.
 They’ve set up an Elizabethan Theater in the back yard.”